fdehech/Bayatni.tn/includes/PHPMailer-master/README.md

 Please *don't* use the SourceForge or Google Code projects any more; they are obsolete and no longer maintained.

 ## Sponsorship
-Development time and resources for PHPMailer are provided by [Smartmessages.net](https://info.smartmessages.net/), the world's only privacy-first email marketing system.
+bayatni time and resources for PHPMailer are provided by [Smartmessages.net](https://info.smartmessages.net/), the world's only privacy-first email marketing system.

 <a href="https://info.smartmessages.net/"><img src="https://www.smartmessages.net/img/smartmessages-logo.svg" width="550" alt="Smartmessages.net privacy-first email marketing logo"></a>